johnmichaelkuczynski/INTELLLIGENTINTELLIGENCEEVALUATION/replit.md

     - **System Status**: COMPLETE - All evaluation modes using correct 4-phase protocol with appropriate scoring
   - **August 18, 2025 - DEFAULT REWRITE INSTRUCTIONS IMPLEMENTED**: Set your intelligence evaluation protocol as default
     - **Feature Added**: All rewrite tools now pre-fill with your exact 4-phase intelligence evaluation protocol
-    - **Components Updated**: SimpleRewriteModal, ChunkRewriteModal, and EnhancedRewrite all use your default instructions
+    - **Components Updated**: SimpleRewriteModal, ChunkRewriteModal, EnhancedRewrite, and SelectiveChunkRewriter all use your default instructions
     - **User Experience**: Instructions box automatically contains your complete protocol, users can modify if needed
     - **Compliance**: "LISTEN.
 HERE IS WHAT YOU PUT BY DEFAULT IN ANY REWRITE INSTRUCTION BOX" - Implemented exactly as requested